ruddfawcett/HabitRPG-GitHub/README.md

 Connect and sync your HabitRPG and GitHub accounts.
 Built on my [HabitRPG_PHP API class](https://github.com/ruddfawcett/HabitRPG_PHP) as well as [Bootstrap](http://getbootstrap.com) and a little jQuery).

-###No longer maintained, however, if requested, I'll resume work on it.

 ##Purpose:

 If you love playing HabitRPG, and love using GitHub too, why not sync them?  ***For every x number of commits you push to a repository, you will get x number of upvotes* on your HabitRPG account!***  This way, your hard work coding pays off with your HabitRPG account.